stooged/PS5-PI-Server/README.md

 # PS5 PI Server

-this is an install script to setup a dns server(blocker), web server, wifi access point and a exploit host on a raspberry pi or rock pi. the script will prompt you to install a ftp server and setup a samba share to access the exploit/payload files.<br>
+this is an install script to setup a dns server(blocker), web server, wifi access point and a exploit host on a raspberry pi or rock pi.<br>
+the script will prompt you to install a ftp server and setup a samba share to access the exploit/payload files.<br>
 you can setup either one or both or none at all.<br>